camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 # Using Camunda DMN Engine

-You can use the Camunda DMN engine integration to evaluate a DMN decision table.
+You can use the Camunda DMN engine integration to evaluate a DMN decision.
 You have to specify the decision key to evaluate as the `camunda:decisionRef` attribute.
 Additionally the `camunda:decisionRefBinding` specifies which version of the decision should be evaluated.
 Valid values are `deployment` which evaluates the decision version which was deployed with the process